Illustration of a report with pie chart and bar graph

 Data Accessibility Committee

-Each stage–pregnancy, early childhood, early school age, middle childhood, and adolescence–has its own kind of thriving.
-Scientific teams co-led by academic researchers and community leaders develop, test, tailor, and advocate for programs that address the goals and priorities for children and youth.
+Each stage–pregnancy, early childhood, early school age, middle school, and adolescence–has its own kind of thriving.
 We focus on positive health outcomes (rather than disease and deficits).
-We promote health equity, especially racial equity, inclusion, and accessibility.
+We promote health equity, inclusion, and accessibility.

-Our cross-cutting committees examine how factors affecting all children and youth influence thriving.
-These groups are Health Services Delivery; Policy and Place; Data Access; and Healthy Environments, Strong Bodies.
-These groups approach their work informed by community goals, priorities, and barriers, structural racism, and the need to focus on strengths.
+Our cross-cutting committees examine how factors affecting all children and youth influence thriving and they approach their work informed by community goals, priorities, and barriers, and the need to focus on strengths.

 Community-partnered research must lead towards action.
-Together, we can make the worlds in which we all live better, healthier emotionally, socially, physically.
+Together, we can make the world in which we live better, healthier emotionally, socially, physically.
 This is the driving principle behind scientific data driving political action, outcomes informing institutional practices, and stories and experiences catalyzing change.

 Our goal is to remake systems to intentionally work for young people so each of them has the skills and tools to match their wildest hopes and dreams.